Treachery spacecraft from the secretive house,

 - Screw Yourself: Defied, as Mr. Thoreau says to Greedo "I do not fuck me."

 - Shout-Out: The Death Station Wagon's defenses are said to be more than half of large Starfleet, which need quantum torpedoes to penetrate.

-- Sir Swears-a-Lot: Blow the Skin drops several F-bombs.
+- Sir Swears-a-Lot: Blow the Skin and Mr. Thoreau both drop several F-bombs.

 - Reach the West was apparently listening to music while the Rebels were attacking the Death Star, only joining the battle after several "players" are broken.
 He also makes a Facebook post while killing Rebels.

 - In the same battle, the Rebels aren't so better off, since Red Leader tells a wingman to "speed up the offensive music."